awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

 **Note**
 IAM is a feature of your AWS account\.
 If you are already signed up for a product that is integrated with IAM, you don't need to do anything else to sign up for IAM, nor will you be charged for using it\.
 Permissions for Cost Explorer apply to all accounts and linked accounts, regardless of IAM policies\.
-For more information about Cost Explorer access, see [Controlling Access for Cost Explorer](ce-access.md)
+For more information about Cost Explorer access, see [Controlling access for Cost Explorer](ce-access.md)

-## Activating Access to the Billing and Cost Management Console<a name="ControllingAccessWebsite-Activate"></a>
+## Activating access to the Billing and Cost Management console<a name="ControllingAccessWebsite-Activate"></a>

 To be able to grant your IAM user and role access to your account's Billing and Cost Management console, you must *activate* the functionality\.